ibnuda/fpmortals/manuscript/complete.md

 -   `Cozip` / `Zip` / `Unzip`
 -   `Optional`

-and delegate instances depending on `A`

 dan mendelegasi instans yang bergantung pada `A`

 -   `Monoid` / `Band`
 -   `Equal` / `Order` / `Show`

-In addition to the above, `Maybe` has functionality that is not supported by a polymorphic typeclass.

 Sebagai tambahan untuk kelas tipe di atas, `Maybe` juga mempunyai beberapa fungsionalitas yang tidak didukung oleh kelas tipe polimorfis.